roKarp/Adventure-Dueling-Game/README.md

 This game can be run in, for example, Ubuntu by first compiling the projekti.c file.
 To do this you can use a program like gcc to compile it.

-This repo contains a Makefile, so you can just type "make" to the terminal and it'll compile the projekti.c code to a file called "game".
+This repo contains a Makefile, so you can just type `make` to the terminal and it'll compile the projekti.c code to a file called "game".

 ## Tutorial